 By Aaron Saldanha and Matt Scuffham

--Investment bank Jefferies Financial Group on Wednesday cancelled all client parties and most travel, asking employees to work from home when possible due to a spate of COVID-19 cases.
+Last week, investment bank Jefferies Financial Group asked staff to work from home again due to a spate of COVID-19 cases.